computefoundation/gnu-linux-shell-scripting.packaged-solutions/README.md

 ### URL parsing and opening

-* [Openurl](https://github.com/computingfoundation/general-purpose-computing.packaged-solutions/tree/master/web_management/url_parsing_and_opening/openurl#openurl): Open one or more URLs from the terminal directly or with an alias or search query.
+* [Openurl](https://github.com/computingfoundation/general-purpose-computing.packaged-solutions/tree/master/web_management/url_parsing_and_opening/openurl#openurl): Open one or more URLs from the terminal directly, by alias or using a search query.